jxmot/Toolbox/README.md

 ### Robomongo

 This app has a similar look and feel to *MySQL Workbench* and pretty much does the same type things as MySQL Workbench.

-# Tools That I Do Not Use

-These are developer tools that I've tried for a while and subsequently decided that they were not going to work out for *me*.

-*Your mileage may vary....*

-## Sublime Editor

-I first heard about this editor in a class I had taken.
-It was a good choice for anyone who is *new* to the world of software development and it's available for the mac as well as the PC.
-However by comparison to *Notepad++* it is missing a number of the key features that I use regularly.

-## Eclipse

-I'm not a fan of Eclipse.
-I've tried to use it, and tried.
-But I find it to be cumbersome in regards to it's installation and use.

 ---
 <img src="http://webexperiment.info/extcounter/mdcount.php?id=toolbox">